 - Hong Kong & Macau.
 Outside formal legislative interpretations, the NPC and its Standing Committee tend to use decisions to implement or supplement the Hong Kong and Macau Basic Laws.
 The NPCSC has adopted decisions declaring what laws would cease to be in force in the two cities post-handover.
 It has also chosen decisions as the vehicles for changing the national laws listed in Annexes III to their Basic Laws (thus applicable in the two cities).
 Recently, there has been an uptick in NPCSC decisions that concern Hong Kong—including ones not explicitly contemplated by the Basic Laws—such as the decisions laying down requirements for electing the Chief Executive by universal suffrage, approving a joint checkpoint plan that gives mainland authorities jurisdiction over part of a high-speed railway station inside Hong Kong, extending the term of the 6th Legislative Council—and, as mentioned, “safeguarding national security” in Hong Kong.

 - Operations of people’s congresses.
 The national legislature has used decisions to deal with issues relating to the operations of the people’s congresses nationwide.
 The NPCSC has several times prescribed by decisions the periods within which to hold direct elections of delegates to county- and township-level people’s congresses.
 It has also adopted decisions to formalize its oversight of the central budget, planning of the economy, and management of state assets.
-Further, once every five years since 1992, each NPC has adopted a decision providing for the demographic composition of the next NPC (we wrote about the most recent one here).
+Further, once every five years since 1992, each NPC has adopted a decision providing for the demographic composition of the next NPC (we wrote about such decisions here).

 A list of most quasi-legislative decisions with ongoing effect (as of February 1, 2021), including temporary authorizations that have yet to expire, can be found here.